Erjoladev/Erjoladev/README.md

 🎨 Exploring front-end frameworks like React

 - 💻 My Projects

 I'm currently working on small projects to practice my skills and showcase my learning progress.
 You can find:

 🎮 Interactive web animations
 🛒 E-commerce mock-ups
 📊 Simple Android applications

-- 🔭 My Goals
+- 🔭 My Goals:

 Build a portfolio of diverse projects
 Learn industry best practices
 Contribute to open-source projects

-- 📫 How to reach me
+- 📫 How to reach me:

 Feel free to reach out or check out my projects!